jonathanjackson-1/insurance_churn_analysis/README.md

 The project's main goal is to recommend strategies to reduce churn, as well as to uncover key risk components of churn, in order to provide guidance to the marketing team on future customer segmentation.

-Insights from this analysis are focused on these key variables:
+**Insights from this analysis are focused on these key variables:**
-- Policy Start Date
+- Annual Policy Cost
 - Income
 - Home Value
 - College Education